Graph Treewidth and Geometric Thickness Parameters: Open Problems

-\paragraph{Planar Graphs:} Recall that \citet{Yannakakis89} proved that every planar graph $G$ has book thickness $\bt{G}\leq 4$.
+\paragraph{\bf Planar Graphs:} Recall that \citet{Yannakakis89} proved that every planar graph $G$ has book thickness $\bt{G}\leq 4$.
 He also claims there is a planar graph $G$ with $\bt{G}=4$.
 A construction is given in the conference version of his paper \citep{Yannakakis86b}, but the proof is far from complete: Yannakakis admits, ``Of course, there are many other ways to lay out the graph'' \citep{Yannakakis86b}.
 The journal version \citep{Yannakakis89} cites a paper ``in preparation'' that proves the lower bound.
 This paper has not been published.
 Therefore we consider it an open problem whether $\bt{G}\leq3$ for every planar graph $G$.

 Let $G_0=K_3$.
 For $k\geq1$, let $G_k$ be the planar $3$-tree obtained by adding a $3$-simplicial vertex onto the vertex set of each face of $G_{k-1}$.
-We conjecture that $\bt{G_k}=4$ for sufficiently large $k$.
+In the journal version of this paper we conjectured that $\bt{G_k}=4$ for sufficiently large $k$.
+This conjecture is false.
+Indeed, Heath [Embedding planar graphs in seven pages, \emph{Proc.
+25th Annual Symp. on Foundations of Comput.
+Sci.} (FOCS '84), 74--83, IEEE, 1984] proved that every graph with treewidth 3 (which includes $G_k$) has a 3-page book embedding.
+Note that Heath's proof implicitly uses the notion of colourful simplicial vertices (which we reinvented).

-\paragraph{Genus:} Let $\X_\gamma$ denote the class of graphs with genus at most $\gamma$. \citet{DH91} proved that $\tt{\X_\gamma}\leq 6+\sqrt{2\gamma-2}$; also see \citep{Asano-AC94, Asano-JCTB87}.
+\paragraph{\bf Genus:} Let $\X_\gamma$ denote the class of graphs with genus at most $\gamma$. \citet{DH91} proved that $\tt{\X_\gamma}\leq 6+\sqrt{2\gamma-2}$; also see \citep{Asano-AC94, Asano-JCTB87}.
 What is the minimum $c$ such that $\tt{\X_\gamma}\leq(c+o(1))\sqrt{\gamma}$?
 Building on prior work by \citet{HI92}, \citet{Malitz94b} proved using a probabilistic argument that $\bt{\X_\gamma}\in\Oh{\sqrt{\gamma}}$, and thus $\gt{\X_\gamma}\in\Oh{\sqrt{\gamma}}$.
 Is there a constructive proof that $\bt{\X_\gamma}\in\Oh{\sqrt{\gamma}}$ or $\gt{\X_\gamma}\in\Oh{\sqrt{\gamma}}$.
 What is the minimum $c$ such that $\bt{\X_\gamma}\leq(c+o(1))\sqrt{\gamma}$, or $\gt{\X_\gamma}\leq(c+o(1))\sqrt{\gamma}$?

 \citet{Endo97} proved that $\bt{\X_1}\leq7$.
 Let $\chi(\X_\gamma)$ denote the maximum chromatic number of all graphs with genus at most $\gamma$.
 Heawood's formula and the four-colour theorem state that $\chi(\X_\gamma)=\floor{\half(7+\sqrt{1+48\gamma})}$.
 Thus $\chi(\X_\gamma)$ and the known upper bounds on $\bt{\X_\gamma}$ coincide for $\gamma=0$ and $\gamma=1$. \citet{Endo97} asked whether $\bt{\X_\gamma}=\chi(\X_\gamma)$ for all $\gamma$.
 Both $\bt{\X_\gamma}$ and $\chi(\X_\gamma)$ are in $\Oh{\sqrt{\gamma}}$.
 There is some tangible evidence relating book thickness and chromatic number.
 First, \citet{BK79} proved that $\chi(G)\leq2\cdot\bt{G}+2$ for every graph $G$.
 Second, the maximum book thickness and maximum chromatic number coincide ($=k+1$) for graphs of treewidth $k\geq3$.
 In fact, the proof by \citet{GH-DAM01} that $\bt{\T_k}\leq k+1$ is based on the ($k+1$)-colourability of $k$-trees.